-To prevent early delivery, doctors may stitch the cervix closed or prescribe a hormone to be inserted into the vagina.
+To prevent early delivery, doctors may stitch the cervix closed (cerclage).

-The following may increase the risk of having a weak cervix:
+Conditions that increase the risk of having a weak cervix (risk factors) include

-An injury, as may occur when a large piece of tissue is removed from the cervix for a biopsy (called a cone biopsy) or when instruments are used to dilate the cervix (as can occur during dilation and curettage, or D & C)
+The cervix may be injured during a previous delivery.
+It may also be injured when a large piece of tissue is removed from the cervix for a biopsy (called a cone biopsy) or when instruments are used to dilate the cervix, as can occur during dilation and curettage (D & C).

 Most women with cervical insufficiency do not have any of the above conditions.

 Cervical insufficiency is usually not identified until a woman delivers a baby too soon.

 Doctors suspect cervical insufficiency when a woman has risk factors for a weak cervix, such as previous miscarriages during the 2nd trimester.

 Doctors may also suspect cervical insufficiency during a routine examination during pregnancy when they see that the cervix has dilated too soon.

 If cervical insufficiency is suspected, ultrasonography using a handheld device inserted inside the vagina (called transvaginal ultrasonography) is done.
 Findings during ultrasonography may suggest cervical insufficiency.
 For example, if ultrasonography shows that a woman has a short cervix, particularly a woman who is at risk of cervical insufficiency, doctors may closely watch for signs of premature labor.